 Per the IDWST approved sampling plan, ten percent (10%) of all homes and buildings were sampled with the exception of schools and Child Development Centers.
 A minimum of five (5) samples were collected from each school and two (2) samples at Child Development Centers.
-There are no schools in Zone G1.
-There are no Child Development Centers in Zone G1.
+There are no schools in Zone H3.
+There are no Child Development Centers in Zone H3.
+There are no other buildings (i.e., non-residential buildings) in Zone H3.